Leading higher-derivative corrections to Kerr geometry: Properties of the corrected black hole

 Then, we can plug (\ref{derivativekillingnorm}) and (\ref{propfactor}) into (\ref{eq:defsurfacegravity}) to find

 Finally, evaluating this expression on the solution and expanding order by order in $\chi$ we find

 where the coefficients $\Delta \kappa^{(i)}$ read

 Again, we observe that parity-breaking terms do not modify this quantity.
 In addition, the fact that we obtain a constant surface gravity is another strong check of our solution, since this is a general property that any Killing horizon must satisfy.
-The profile of these coefficients as functions of $\chi$ is shown in Fig~\ref{fig:kappa}, using an expansion up to order $\chi^{14}$.
+The profile of these coefficients as functions of $\chi$ is shown in Fig.~\ref{fig:kappa}, using an expansion up to order $\chi^{14}$.
 We see that both quadratic curvature terms controlled by $\alpha_{1}$ and $\alpha_{2}$ increase the surface gravity, with the difference that the $\alpha_{2}$ correction vanishes for static black holes.
 On the other hand, the contribution from $\lambda_{\rm ev}$ has a different sign depending on $\chi$.
 For $\chi<0.5$ the surface gravity is greater than in Kerr black hole, while for $\chi>0.5$ it is lower, or viceversa, depending on the sign of $\lambda_{\rm ev}$.
-Another aspect that we can mention is that these contributions do not seem to be vanishing when $\chi\rightarrow 1$.
-This means that the extremal limit will not exactly coincide with $\chi=1$, so we will have a correction to the extremality condition.
-However, the series expansion in $\chi$ breaks down for $\chi=1$, so the perturbative approach is not reliable in order to analyze the corrections to the extremal Kerr solution.